42-AI/42ai_autonomous_cars/get_data/README.md

 ## Forewords

-- Every functions in this project should be run from the root folder, and not from a sub-folder like `get_data`.
+- Any function in this project should be run from the root folder, and not from a sub-folder like `get_data`.
+- A log file is created in the logs folder located in the get_data folder when the following functions are called: create_dataset.py create_index.py delete_dataset.py delete_label_from_es.py search_and_download.py upload_data.py

+Each log file lists all consecutive messages given during one run of a script.
+A description of the different log messages levels can be found in the ../utils/config.py file.

 ## 1. How the database works

-The database is made of two parts: An AWS S3 bucket to store pictures ; An Elasticsearch cluster to store labels.
+The database (DB) is made of two parts:
+- An AWS S3 bucket to store pictures ;

-How does it work:
+- An Elasticsearch (ES) cluster to store labels.

+You can access as a guest user with limited access rights the Elasticsearch cluster through Kibana with the following link: https://patate-db.com/
+As of 2020, Jeremy Jauzion is the current administrator of the database and should be contacted to get the access credentials in order to be able to use/connect to AWS and ES.

+How the DB works:
 - Each picture saved in S3 can have one or more associated labels in ES (for instance the same picture can have a label with 5 directions and another label with 3 directions.
-Hence the number of element in S3 is less or equal to the nb of elements in ES.
+Hence the number of elements in S3 is less or equal to the nb of elements in ES.
 - Each picture in S3 has a unique id called `img_id` which is the timestamp of the picture (eg: 20201231T15-45-55-123456)
 - Labels stored in ES contain an "img_id" field with the id of the picture it refers to.
-A label in Elasticsearch is a json like document that looks like something similar to this:
+A label in Elasticsearch is a json like document that looks similar to this:
 ```
 {
   "img_id": "20200119T14-30-55-123456",